Car Accident Loans Made Easy

 The value of a claim is not black and white.
 Determining this value involves looking at various factors, including the nature of the injuries as well as the economic losses sustained from the accident.
 The amount given to these factors is a result of a thorough look at medical records and history, medical treatments, and talking with the plaintiff’s physician.

 Another determining factor includes the validity of the claim.
 Is there enough evidence that points to the negligence of the defendant?
 The more evidence there is, the more value is placed on the claim.

 Legal funding costs vary from company to company and case to case.
 Some companies are very expensive.
 According to NOLO, funding companies charge 27% and 60% per year.
 This is true of some reputable companies, but others charge as much as 500% in one year!

-Even though they are similar to loans, car accident loans are not really loans.
-The main reason that they are not really loans is because car accident loans are non-recourse, meaning that you do not pay anything back if you do not win your case.
+Even though they are similar to loans, a car accident loan is not really a traditional loan.
+The main reason that they are not really loans is that litigation funding is contingent or non-recourse, meaning that you do not pay anything back if you do not win your case.

-Because car accident loans are “no-risk” or “no-win, no-pay”, they do not qualify as loans in most states.
+Because loans on your car accident settlement are “no-risk” or “no-win, no-pay”, they do not qualify as loans in most states.

 To qualify for an auto accident loan, you must have hired an attorney on a contingency basis (no-win, no-pay).

 Your attorney helps us review your case by providing relevant documentation and information.
 Your attorney is also in charge of paying back your advance if your case settles favorably.